zackives/mprov/README.md

 ```

 We have also included `Jupyter-PennProv.ipynb`, which is a Jupyter Notebook suitable for running in a Dockerized Jupyter (e.g., `all-spark-notebook`) that will connect to PennProvenance.

+## Credits

+Parts of this work were funded by NSF 1910108, "Promoting Reuse and Retargeting in Data Science" and NSF ACI-1640813, "mProv: Provenance-Based Data Analytics Cyberinfrastructure for High-frequency Mobile Sensor Data."

 ## Documentation for API Endpoints